fa7ar/o-drive/README.md

 ODrive is created by **[Fajar Tri](https://www.linkedin.com/in/fajartri)**.

-SEO practitioner since 2011, programmer, AI Product Engineer, and builder of SaaS and digital products.
+A T-shaped professional with deep expertise in SEO since 2011, complemented by broad knowledge across digital marketing, vibe coding, PHP native programmer (2008-2011) and related disciplines.

 **Fajar Tri**
 [LinkedIn](https://www.linkedin.com/in/fajartri)